ppr-game/PPR/README.md

 ### Gameplay
 Press the corresponding buttons when they hit a white line at the bottom

-The blue arrows at the left indicate speed changes and can be ignored
+The blue arrows on the left indicate the speed changes and can be ignored

 When you hit the note when it's perfectly on the line, you get a **perfect hit**, 1 **combo** point and 10 **score** points multiplied by your current **combo**, when you hit it right before or after it has passed the line, you get a **hit**, 1 **combo** point and 5 **score** points multiplied by your current **combo**,